10.2. Command-Line variable=value Build Variables

 Help(vars.GenerateHelpText(env))

-This then allows you to control the RELEASE variable by setting it in the custom.py file:
+This then allows you to control the RELEASE variable by setting it in the custom.py script:

 RELEASE = 1